-- Filing request with civil enforcement bodies for ship arrest for the enforcement of the judgment/ decision of the court or arbitration; - Filing request with Chief of seaports for the detainment of ship for a maximum period of 30 days; - Filing request with the court for ship arrest during the settlement of a criminal or civil lawsuit; - Filing with domestic arbitration tribunal for ship arrest during the settlement of an arbitration case; and - Filing a request with a foreign court or foreign arbitration tribunal for the ship arrest as a matter of international judicial assistance.

-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+- Filing request with civil enforcement bodies for ship arrest for the enforcement of the judgment/ decision of the court or arbitration; - Filing request with Chief of seaports for the detainment of ship for a maximum period of 30 days for the settlement of maritime claims; - Filing request with the court for ship arrest during the settlement of a criminal or civil lawsuit; - Filing with domestic arbitration tribunal for ship arrest during the dispute arbitration process; and - Filing a request with a foreign court or foreign arbitration tribunal for ship arrest as a matter of international judicial assistance. - 4.
+Are these alternatives e.g. saisie conservatoire or freezing order?